conversationai/wikidetox/conversation_reconstruction/crowdsourcing/crowd9-api/README.md

 ### Config file setup

-Before you can deploy, you need to
+Before you can deploy, you need to:

-Copy the `server_config.template.json` file to `build/config/server_config.json`.
-You will need to set these values:
+1. Copy the `server_config.template.json` file to `build/config/server_config.json`.
+2. In the `build/config/server_config.json` file, set these values:

     * `cloudProjectId` This is the name of your google cloud project.
     * `spannerInstanceId` This is your google cloud project's spanner instance name (the service than runs your spanner database)
     * `spannerDatabaseName` This is the name of a spanner database in your instance that will hold the tables.
     * `adminKey` This is a secret key that will be used to perform administrative actions.
 In particular, you should create an secret value for `adminKey`. e.g. using output of the command:
         ```
         dd if=/dev/urandom bs=1 count=32 | base64
         ```

 TODO(ldixon): in future we'll move to using OAuth and project credentials.